telerik/xaml-docs/controls/radrichtextbox/features/commands.md

 	AddHandler Me.radRichTextBox.CommandError, AddressOf RadRichTextBox_CommandError
 {{endregion}}

+>You can find a runnable [example demonstrating how to use the CommandExecuting and CommandExecuted events](https://github.com/telerik/xaml-sdk/tree/master/RichTextBox/CustomizeCommands) to customize the behavior of a command in our [SDK repository](https://github.com/telerik/xaml-sdk) on GitHub.

 ### CommandExecuting

 The **CommandExecuting** event fires just before the execution of a command.
 You can use it to stop the command or modify its behavior/parameter.
 The parameters the event enables you to use are of type **CommandExecutingEventArgs** and can give you information about the command the event is fired for and its parameter.